Lab Members

 ✉ chenyan AT ohsu DOT edu

 Yang joined the Mao lab in 2018 as an NGP graduate student.
 She earned her B.A. in Biological Chemistry from Grinnell College, where she studied the effect of homocysteine on neurotransmission in the mouse neuromuscular junction.
-For her graduate work, Yang plans to explore subregional inhibitory circuits in the striatum using laser scanning photostimulation combined with electrophysiology.
+For her graduate work, Yang explored subregional inhibitory circuits in the striatum using laser scanning photostimulation combined with electrophysiology, earning her PhD in May 2025.
 Outside of the lab, Yang enjoys music, travelling and developing cooking recipes.

 Bart Jongbloets, PhD

 Bart joined the Mao lab in summer 2015 as a postdoctoral fellow.
 He earned his Ph.D. at the Brain Center Rudolf Magnus, Department of Translational Neuroscience, in Utrecht, the Netherlands.
 During his graduate studies he identified novel roles for Semaphorin 7A, an axon guidance protein, in the adult brain.
-By combining his expertise in biochemistry and genetics with electrophysiology, optogenetics and 2-photon imaging, Bart will investigate the heterogeneity of functional circuitry in the striatum.
+By combining his expertise in biochemistry and genetics with electrophysiology, optogenetics and 2-photon imaging, Bart investigated the heterogeneity of functional circuitry in the striatum and insular cortex.
 Outside the lab, Bart enjoys testing new cooking protocols and kitesurfing in the wind and waves off the Oregon coast.

 Michael Muniak, PhD